teroyks/python-bites/README.md

-# python-bites
+# Python Bites

-Small Python Morsels
+Small Python Morsels,
+in the format of `pytest` test cases (to demonstrate the functionality).